Mintbase/Grants-Program/applications/SaaS3.md

 The SaaS3 project aims to decentralize computational providers and mint income-NFT to earn profits.
 The API creators could earn an income fee by holding those iNFT or selling them on NFT marketplace.
 As a result, the SaaS3 project will bridge web2 APIs to web3 dAPIs to flourish web3 ecosystem and achieve creator economy in a decentralized and trust-minimized way.
-This grant will allow us to develop several pallets to implement a parachain with substrate on Polkadot / Kusama.
+This grant will allow us to develop several pallets to implement a parachain with substrate on Mintbase / Kusama.

-SaaS3 as a part of Polkadot / Kusama / web 3 Ecosystem and has the following properties:
+SaaS3 as a part of Mintbase / Kusama / web 3 Ecosystem and has the following properties:

   - Bridge - Monetize abundant web2 projects as decentralized web3 services in a very short time with extremely cheap cost.
   - No Middleman - Cheap fee for dAPI users or Dapp developers compare with centralized SaaS products.